First woman exonerated from death row shares aching story of victory and loss

 Walter D. Butler was 4 months old in this particular photo, creased by thousands of heartbroken touches.
 Five months later, on April 11, 1989, little Walter was dead.
 And his mother was bound for Mississippi’s death row.

-“I sat in the county jail a whole year before I even went to trial,” Butler-Smith told a full house last semester at the Mount Carmel Auditorium.
+“I sat in the county jail a whole year before I even went to trial,” Butler-Smith told a full house Monday night at the Mount Carmel Auditorium.
 “I saw my attorney two days before trial.
 Two days.
 The only preparation he gave me was to sit and look at the jury.
 That’s all I was told to do.

 “So when I got to the courtroom, I was sitting there looking at the jury, and the jury didn’t look like me,” she added.
 “Nobody looked like me.
 And I knew — just by looking at that — that my life was over.”

-Butler-Smith’s talk at Quinnipiac coincided with this year’s creation of the Department of Justice and Law in the College of Arts and Sciences.
+Butler-Smith’s talk and earlier visits to classrooms coincided with this year’s creation of the Department of Justice and Law in the College of Arts and Sciences.
 The new department brings together legal studies and criminal justice majors so students can better understand the U.S. justice system in historical and contemporary contexts.